 How to Write an Obituary

 “The most important thing to remember is, make it personal.
-The best obituaries are those that truly reflect and celebrate the life of your loved one.
-They tell a story about was really important to and special about them.
+The best obituary is one that truly reflects and celebrates the life of your loved one.
+They tell a story about what was important to them and their legacy.
 Although we at National Cremation do not write obituaries, we are always happy to provide guidance and feedback if our families wish.”

-Review a few obituaries to see if there is a standard style, or whether and how a picture can be included.
-Find out the submission deadline, and determine if or how you will be charged.
-Most newspapers charge by the word to print an obituary that is over a certain number of words, so set your budget and word count accordingly.
+Review a few obits to see if there is a standard style and how a picture can be included.
+Next, find out the submission deadline, and determine if or how you will be charged.
+Most newspapers charge by the word and have word count limits, so set your budget and word count accordingly.

-- Full name, plus maiden name if applicable.
+- Full name, plus maiden name if applicable

-- Age and place of residence at time of death.
+- Age and place of residence at time of death

-- Date and place of birth.
+- Date and place of birth

-- Date or years of marriage and name of spouse or partner, as applicable.
+- Date or years of marriage and name of spouse or partner, as applicable

-- Date, time and place of memorial or funeral service if the information is available.
+- Date, time, and place of memorial or funeral service if the information is available.
 If it is not yet available, you may provide the name of the funeral home or memorial location and direct inquiries to them.

 Additional information that may also be appropriate for the obituary might include:

 - Names and residence of parents, especially if they are still living.

-- Vocation and place(s) of employment, especially if the person worked in one job for many years, or attained a high level of seniority/rank.
+- Vocation and place(s) of employment, especially if the person worked in one job for many years or attained a high level of seniority/rank.

-- Notable accomplishments, including higher education attained, degrees earned, offices held, or any military service.
+- Notable accomplishments, including higher education, attained, degrees earned, offices held, or any military service.

-- Community service or activities enjoyed, such as clubs, church, volunteer groups, hobbies or other activities that were important to your loved one.
+- Community service or activities enjoyed, such as clubs, church, volunteer groups, hobbies, or other activities that were important to your loved one.

 - Personality traits or anecdotes that reflect what was special about your loved one.